SlimIO/Windrive/README.md

 ## Usage example

-Retrieve all logical drives and get each disk performance !
+Get all active logical drives and retrieve disk performance for each of them!

 ```js
 const windrive = require("@slimio/windrive");